 “Let’s Get Engaged” by Roxi Bahar Hewertson

 This session was so much fun!
 I think I can speak for everyone in the room that Roxi Bahar Hewertson kept us on our toes and made us better listeners in the process.
 During this time, I really had to step out of my comfort zone and walk up to strangers and ask if they wanted to be partners in the different exercises.
-This is something I am not used to, success and failure at inpatient heroin detoxification process are not my field.
-However, I went feet first and met some pretty awesome people along the way!
+This is something I am not used to, however, I went feet first and met some pretty awesome people along the way!
 I was even matched with a broker and was able to ask her some questions I had on my “questions to ask later” list.
 If anyone has the opportunity to listen to Roxi Bahar Hewertson speak, I would highly recommend it!

 I look forward to my next SNA event, as there is still so much to learn!
 However, I am hopeful that very soon I won’t be writing down question marks beside industry terms I don’t know, but instead be able to talk with confidence among the other industry professionals.